 In the case of the scenario above, if driver one was close enough to the line to go safely through the intersection while the light was still yellow, they have the right of way.
 This means the second driver jumped the green light and caused the crash.
 They would be fully responsible for the accident.

 However, let’s say driver one was turning left.
 If the left-turn light was blinking yellow, meaning they should yield to oncoming traffic, and they failed to stop or check traffic, causing the second driver to hit them, driver one is responsible.

 Both Drivers Are Liable

-A personal injury attorney can help ensure that you have the evidence necessary to show the negligence of the other party and help you claim the compensation you deserve.
-Hernandez Law Group, P.C. is dedicated to doing just that.
-We work endlessly to ensure that all of the information is in order so that way the judge or jury knows exactly what happened.
-Our staff is filled with dedicated and knowledgeable attorneys who put our client’s needs first.
-This is why we have a no-win, no-fee contract which takes away the risk of seeking compensation.
-Contact us today to get in touch with aid attorneys such as Juan Hernandez, one of the 2% of personal injury attorneys who are Texas Board Certified and committed to fighting for you!
+Getting a personal injury attorney enables you to gather the evidence necessary to prove the negligence of the other party and claim the compensation you deserve.
+The team at Hernandez Law Group, P.C. works tirelessly to ensure that all information is in order to show the judge and jury exactly what happened during the accident.
+Our dedicated and knowledgeable staff put our clients’ needs first, which is why we have a no-win, no-fee contract.
+Contact us today to get in touch with our attorneys, such as Juan Hernandez, one of the two percent of Texas Board certified personal injury attorneys.
+We are here to fight for you!